python/devguide/buildbots.rst

   https://code.google.com/archive/p/bbreport.
 Installing it is trivial: just add the directory containing ``bbreport.py`` to your system path so that you can run it from any filesystem location.
-For example, if you want to display the latest build results on the development ("default") branch, type::
+For example, if you want to display the latest build results on the development ("master") branch, type::

       bbreport.py -q 3.x